withastro/roadmap/proposals/0048-container-api.md

 ## Public APIs

 - `AstroContainer::create`: creates a new instance of the container.
-- `AstroContainer::renderToString`: renders a component and return a string.
+- `AstroContainer.renderToString`: renders a component and return a string.
-- `AstroContainer::renderToResponse`: renders a component and returns the `Response` emitted by the rendering phase.
+- `AstroContainer.renderToResponse`: renders a component and returns the `Response` emitted by the rendering phase.

 ### `create` function